kube-logging/logging-operator/docs/multi-worker.md

     value: cpu
 ```

-The corresponding setting in the Logging-CRD is looking like follows:
+The corresponding setting in the Logging resource looks like follows:
 ```yaml
 fluentd:
   nodeSelector: